Pro & Con Quotes: Is a College Education Worth It?

 Such views are hugely problematic for those of us hoping to improve economic mobility in the United States.
 Almost all the job and wage growth now goes to people with some form of postsecondary education. “

-Jeanne Allen, MS, founder of the Center for Education Reform, wrote in a Mar.
-28, 2019 article titled “College Isn’t For Whom?,” available at forbes.com:
+Jeanne Allen, founder of the Center for Education Reform, states:

 “[M]ost students who finish a U.S. higher education have trained minds that can handle a variety of positions and occupations.
 While that may not materialize for every student, it’s simply folly to argue we should discourage higher ed aspirations for millions because there are unfilled jobs in service fields.
 Meanwhile, China knows that higher ed attainment is directly correlated to successful economies.
 That’s why they export their students here and import our universities’ practices…